TageYassir/Presentation-using-computer-vision/README.md

 - `numpy`: For numerical operations
 - `tkinter`: For the graphical user interface (GUI) (usually pre-installed with Python)
 - `PIL (Pillow)`: For image processing
-- `zipfile`: For compressing image slides
+- `zipfile`: For uncompressing image slides

 ---